cloudmesh-ansible/ansible-cloudmesh-face/docker/README.rst

 3. Container will be created for nodes in the swarm one-by-one.
 First node will create the conatiner and it will pull the bamos/openface image.
-Upon image pull the command prompt will change from `docker $` to `root1111111#`, i.e. promt control changes from host to container.
+Upon image pull the command prompt will change from `docker $` to `root#`, i.e. promt control changes from host to container.
 Once on container change directory to dcoker folder by::

-        root1111111# cd /root/openface/docker
+        root# cd /root/openface/docker

 4. Verify if the required scripts are present in container::